 The ice caves of Iceland have been featured in a number of movies and they are even more breathtaking when seen firsthand.
 They are usually found next to or inside glaciers.

 Some, like the one in the Langjokull glacier, are manmade.
-The crystal walls and the effect of the light on the walls is a spectacle you have to experience.
+The crystal walls and the effect of the light on the walls are a spectacle you have to experience.

 11% of the land in Iceland is covered in glaciers and they are largely found all over the country.
 The best way to see these glaciers is via a cruise.
 Some have resulted in big icebergs creating great attractions with the unique wildlife they attract.